 Talk about mental health and support access to culturally appropriate programs and services

 Aboriginal and Torres Strait Islander people are less likely than non-Aboriginal people to seek and receive help from mainstream health services.
 They can delay treatment because of the shame associated with mental health issues and fear of the mainstream mental health system.
-As a consequence they might only access mental health services when their mental health has become acute.
+As a consequence they might only access mental health services when their mental health issue has become acute.
 This information is based on research collected by the Australian Institute of Health and Welfare.
-Read the full report on strategies and practices for the social health and wellbeing of Aboriginal people.
+Read the summary, titled Effective strategies to strengthen the mental health and wellbeing of Aboriginal and Torres Strait Islander people and Mental health and Aboriginal people for more information.

 When talking about mental health issues and supporting Aboriginal and Torres Strait Islander children, their family and communities to access resources and services, always make sure they are culturally appropriate.
 Consult with the cultural practice advisor before beginning conversations about mental health issues with any family members.
 Use evidence-based resources developed and endorsed by Aboriginal and Torres Strait Islander people, their community and organisations.